-Thyroid Health Part VII: Four Essential Nutrients for Thyroid Function
+Thyroid Health Part VII: 4 Essential Nutrients

 Your thyroid is your body’s engine, not only because it powers your whole body, but also because it requires many different interconnected parts, working in unison, to run smoothly.
 That includes a number of important chemicals and nutrients.
 This week I will cover the important role that four of those nutrients, iodine, selenium, zinc, and iron play in your thyroid health and how you can maintain healthy levels of each.

-The Importance of Iodine in Thyroid Health
+Iodine And Thyroid Health

 As I mentioned previously, iodine is one of the two building blocks of your thyroid hormones.
 Your thyroid converts tyrosine (the other building block) into thyroglobulin and attaches between one and four iodine atoms to create T1, T2, T3, and T4 respectively.
 Without enough iodine, your thyroid simply can’t produce its hormones.

 Healthy iodine levels can be maintained by eating seafoods such as seaweed and saltwater fish, as well as taking a daily iodine supplement.

 I custom formulated a multivitamin that is specially designed for patients with Hashimoto’s, Graves, and other types of thyroid dysfunction.
 It contains 300 mcg of iodine, in addition to selenium, zinc, and the other key nutrients for thyroid health that we are covering next.

 It is very important to maintain sufficient levels of iodine to reduce the risk of iodine displacement, where other chemicals with similar structures (namely fluorine, chlorine, and bromine) are absorbed and stored by your thyroid in place of iodine.
 For more information on this, take a look at Part VI of this series.